What Are the Benefits of a Roth IRA?

 10. Roth IRAs are easy to open

-Disclosure: This article is for educational purposes about banking products.
-It is not intended to provide legal, investment, tax, or financial advice and is not a substitute for professional advice.
-It does not indicate the availability of any Citi product or service.
-For advice about your specific circumstances, you should refer to the disclosures financial institutions provide for various products and consult a qualified professional.
+Disclosure: This article is for general educational purposes.
+It is not intended to provide financial advice.
+It also is not intended to completely describe any Citi product or service.
+You should refer to the terms and conditions financial institutions provide for various products.